martchud/2D-Game-JavaFX/README.md

 ## 🔮 Possible Improvements

-- Cache sprite `Image` objects at load time instead of constructing them per render call, to cut per-frame allocation.
+- Cache sprite `Image` objects at load time instead of constructing them per render call, to cut per frame allocation.
 - Upgrade enemy AI from greedy chase to **BFS/A\* pathfinding** so police can route around barriers instead of stalling against them.
 - Add a restart button on the win/lose screens, pause functionality, and sound effects.
-- Grid-snapped movement for tighter, Pac-Man-style controls.
+- Grid snapped movement for tighter, Pac Man style controls.
-- Multiple maps / difficulty levels — the tile-map system already makes new levels a one-array change.
+- Multiple maps / difficulty levels — the tile map system already makes new levels a one array change.

 ---